 For customers operating in the visible spectrum, the influence of relative humidity (RH) on the refractive index of air can affect the accuracy of the measurements.
 To compensate for this, the software allows the assumed RH value to be set manually.
 The effect of the humidity is negligible in the infrared.

 |0.8 nm (100 GHz)||30 dB|

 |8 nm (1000 GHz)||43 dB|

 The ability to measure low-level signals close to a peak is determined by the optical rejection ratio (ORR) of the instrument.
-It can be seen as the filter response of the OSA, and be defined as the ratio between the power at a given distance from the peak, to the power at the peak.
+It can be seen as the filter response of the OSA, and be defined as the ratio between the power at a given distance from the peak and the power at the peak.

-If the ORR is not higher than the optical signal-to-noise ratio of the source to be tested, the measurement will indicate the limit of the OSA rather than the tested source.
-The table to the right provides some example values for the optical rejection ratio of the OSA203 at 1550 nm with the following settings: High Resolution, Low Sensitivity, Average 4, Apodization Hann.
-All OSA models show similar behavior if the distance from the peak is measured in GHz.
+If the ORR is not higher than the optical signal-to-noise ratio of the source to be tested, the measurement will be limited by the OSA's response, rather than reflecting a true property of the tested source.
+The table to the right provides some example values for the optical rejection ratio of the OSA203 at 1550 nm with the following settings: High Resolution, Low Sensitivity, Average = 4, Apodization = Hann.
+All OSA models show similar behavior if the distance from the peak is measured in GHz (units of frequency).

 Absolute Power and Power Density

 The vertical axis of the spectrum can be displayed as Absolute Power or Power Density, both of which can be displayed in either a linear or logarithmic scale.
 In Absolute Power mode, the total power displayed is based on the actual instrument resolution for that specific wavelength; this setting is recommended to be used only with narrow spectrum input light.
 For broadband devices, it is recommended that the Power Density mode is used.
 Here the vertical axis is displayed in units of power per unit wavelength, where the unit wavelength is based upon a fixed wavelength band and is independent of the resolution setting of the instrument.